-One of the groups that warrants more detailed study is autistic children,1 who are at particular risk for poor educational outcomes amongst this already disadvantaged group of looked-after children.
+One of the groups that warrants more detailed study is autistic children, who are at particular risk for poor educational outcomes amongst this already disadvantaged group of looked-after children.
 In a major analysis of education and social care data in England, Sebba et al. (2015) found that children on the autism spectrum were amongst those identified as having SEN, who experienced the poorest educational outcomes of all children who were looked-after by local authorities, with this group second only to children with severe or multiple learning disabilities in terms of the poorest outcomes at Key Stage 4.
-National figures show that 5.7% (n = 1,030) of all children with SEN being looked-after continuously for at least 12 months were recorded as having autistic spectrum disorder (ASD) as their primary need, equating to 1.4% of the population of looked-after children with SEN, those on the autism spectrum represent the largest proportion of children with EHC Plans (28.2%; Department for Education, 2018a), indicating higher levels of support needed for this group.
+National figures show that 5.7% (n = 1,030) of all children with SEN being looked-after continuously for at least 12 months were recorded as having autistic spectrum disorder (ASD) as their primary need, equating to 1.4% of the population of looked-after children (Department for Education, 2017a).
+In the general population of children with SEN, those on the autism spectrum represent the largest proportion of children with EHC Plans (28.2%; Department for Education, 2018a), indicating higher levels of support needed for this group.